 We entered into a credit agreement dated as of March 19, 2003, under which a syndication of lenders provided a \$75.0 million senior secured revolving credit facility.
 We plan to use this credit facility for general corporate purposes and acquisitions.
-On March 21, 2003, we borrowed \$5.0 million under the credit facility.
+During the first six months of 2003 we borrowed a total of \$8.5 million under this credit facility and repaid the entire amount in July 2003 with proceeds from our initial public offering of common stock.

 Banc of America Securities LLC and CIBC World Markets Corp. are co-lead arrangers of the credit facility.
-Bank of America, N.A. is the administrative agent and CIBC World Markets Corp. is the syndication agent of the credit facility.
-Bank of America, N.A., an affiliate of Banc of America Securities LLC, CIBC Inc., an affiliate of CIBC World Markets Corp., Societe Generale, an affiliate of SG Cowen Securities Corporation, U.S. Bank National Association and East West Bank, are lenders under the credit facility.
-The interest rate per annum is (a) LIBOR plus a margin ranging from 225 to 275 basis points or (b) the higher of (i) Bank of America prime or (ii) the federal funds rate plus 0.50%, plus a margin ranging from 125 to 175 basis points.
-If this offering raises net proceeds in excess of \$50 million, the interest rate margin will be reduced to (A) 200 to 250 basis points for LIBOR rate loans or (B) 100 to 150 basis points for base rate loans.
-The credit facility includes a sublimit for the issuance of standby and commercial letters of credit to be issued by Bank of America, N.A.
-All amounts borrowed under the credit facility are due and payable in full by March 20, 2006.
-The credit facility is secured by substantially all of our real and personal property and the real and personal property of one of our Utah subsidiaries and, subject to certain limitations, all shares of our Washington subsidiary and both of our Utah subsidiaries.
-The credit facility requires us to perform within covenants and provides criteria for our acquisitions.
-We also are subject to customary terms and conditions and have incurred and will incur customary fees in connection with the credit facility.
-We intend to use the proceeds of this offering to repay amounts borrowed under the credit facility.
+Bank of America, N.A. is the administrative agent of the credit facility and CIBC World Markets Corp. is the syndication agent.
+Bank of America, N.A. an affiliate of Banc of America Securities LLC, CIBC Inc., an affiliate of CIBC World Markets Corp., Societe Generale, an affiliate of SG Cowen Securities Corporation, U.S. Bank National Association and East West Bank, are lenders under the credit facility.
+The interest rate per annum under the credit facility is (a) LIBOR plus a margin ranging from 200 to 250 basis points or (b) the higher of (i) Bank of America prime or (ii) the federal funds rate plus 0.50%, plus a margin ranging from 100 to 150 basis points.
+The credit facility includes a sublimit for the issuance of standby and commercial letters of credit to be issued by Bank of America, NA All amounts that may be borrowed under the credit facility are due and payable in full by March 20, 2006.
+The credit facility is secured by substantially all of our parent company's real and personal property and the real and personal property of our non-HMO subsidiary and, subject to certain limitations, all shares of our Washington HMO subsidiary, our Michigan HMO subsidiary and both of our Utah subsidiaries.
+The credit facility requires us to perform within covenants and requires approval of certain acquisitions above certain prescribed thresholds.
+The credit facility contains customary terms and conditions, and we have incurred and will incur customary fees in connection with the credit facility.